vviguie/hugo-website/content/outreach/talks.md

 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 80

-title: 'Talks and Interviews'
+title: 'Recent talks'
-subtitle: ''
+subtitle: 'Academic and non-academic presentations'

 content:
   # Page type to display.
 E.g. post, event, publication...